Our Complaints Policy

 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-These procedures comply with the Solicitors Regulation Authority Code of Conduct and the expectations of the Legal Ombudsman
+These procedures comply with the Solicitors Regulation Authority Code of Conduct and the expectations of the Legal Ombudsman.

 Our complaints procedure is in three steps.

-- She will then record your complaint in our central register and open a file for your complaint.
+3. She will then record your complaint in our central register and open a file for your complaint.

-- She will then investigate your complaint by examining the relevant file and, as necessary, discussing the matter with the relevant fee earner.
+4. She will then investigate your complaint by examining the relevant file and, as necessary, discussing the matter with the relevant fee earner.

-- She will write to you within 8 weeks of her initial letter to you setting out her views on the situation and any redress that is felt to be appropriate.
+5. She will write to you within 8 weeks of her initial letter to you setting out her views on the situation and any redress that is felt to be appropriate.
 If she considers it necessary she will invite you to meet her to discuss the situation to resolve your complaint.

-- We will let you know the result of the review within 5 working days of the end of the review.
+8. We will let you know the result of the review within 5 working days of the end of the review.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.
 If you are still not satisfied, you can contact the Legal Ombudsman about your complaint.
 We very much hope that this will not be necessary.

 In the event you should wish to contact the Legal Ombudsman you should note that they operate a time limit for referring complaints to them.
-Complaints need to be referred to the Legal Complaints Service (LCS) within six months of receiving a final written response from us about your complaint.
+Complaints need to be referred to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.
 From 1 April 2023, the time limits for referring a complaint to the Legal Ombudsman will be no later than:

 - One year from the date of the act or omission being complained about; or